Future stability of the FLRW spacetime for a large class of perfect fluids: Introduction

 and the estimates that

 \end{theorem}

-\begin{remark} We do not include the asymptotics of the solutions in this article, but they can be derived in a similar way to \cite{Oliynyk2016a} involving some calculations of decay exponents. \end{remark}
+\begin{remark} We do not include the asymptotic behaviors of the solutions in this article, but they can be derived in a similar way to \cite{Oliynyk2016a} involving some calculations of decay exponents. \end{remark}